What are the aims of the Jean Monnet activities?

 - fostering the dialogue between the academic world and the society, including local and state level policy-makers, civil servants, civil society actors, representatives of the different levels of education and of the media;

 - generating knowledge and insights that can support EU policy-making and strengthen the role of the EU in a globalised world.

 European Union studies comprise the study of Europe in its entirety with particular emphasis on the European integration process in both its internal and external aspects.
-They promote active European citizenship and deal with the role of the EU in a globalised world , enhancing awareness of the Union and facilitating future engagement and people-to-people dialogue.
+They promote active European citizenship and values and deal with the role of the EU in a globalised world, enhancing awareness of the Union and facilitating future engagement and people-to-people dialogue.
 Jean Monnet Activities also strive to function as vector of public diplomacy towards third countries, promoting EU values and enhancing the visibility of what the European Union stands for and what it intends to achieve.